Fred Gamble (racing driver): Racing

-Camoradi “works” Maseratis, led every World Sports Car Championship race of 1960, and won only 1,000 km Nurburgring with Gurney/Moss.
-Led Nassau 1959 (Shelby DNF Mechanical), Porsche RSK 2 Liter winner (Bonnier), GT winner Porsche Carrera (Cuevas); 1960 1,000 km Buenos Aires (Gurney/Gregory DNF Mechanical and accident); Argentine GP (Gregory Behra-Porsche); Havana GP for Sports Cars – 8 car entre, winning overall Moss Maserati, 2 Liter Gregory Porsche RSK, GT Corvette Jeffords, under 2 liter GT Cuevas Porsche Carrera; Sebring 12 hour, largest team entry ever of 8 cars, 3 Maseratis (Gurney/Moss led 8 hours DNF Mechanical), 2 Porsche Carrera (under 2 liter GT winner and 2nd OA GT Sheppard/Dungan), 2 Corvettes Jeffords/Weustoff/Gamble (Gamble drove 12 hours solo – only one of two known to have done this – earned press notice as “iron man Gamble”).
+Camoradi "works" Maseratis, led every World Sports Car Championship race of 1960, and won only 1,000 km Nurburgring with Gurney/Moss.
+Led Nassau 1959 (Shelby DNF Mechanical), Porsche RSK 2 Liter winner (Bonnier), GT winner Porsche Carrera (Cuevas); 1960 1,000 km Buenos Aires (Gurney/Gregory DNF Mechanical and accident); Argentine GP (Gregory Behra-Porsche); Havana GP for Sports Cars – 8 car entre, winning overall Moss Maserati, 2 Liter Gregory Porsche RSK, GT Corvette Jeffords, under 2 liter GT Cuevas Porsche Carrera; Sebring 12 hour, largest team entry ever of 8 cars, 3 Maseratis (Gurney/Moss led 8 hours DNF Mechanical), 2 Porsche Carrera (under 2 liter GT winner and 2nd OA GT Sheppard/Dungan), 2 Corvettes Jeffords/Weustoff/Gamble (Gamble drove 12 hours solo – only one of two known to have done this – earned press notice as "iron man Gamble").
 OSCA 750 (McCluggage/Windridge DNF).

-At the Nurburgring, Gamble qualified the “Yank Tank” Corvette 3rd among the big GT's, several 250 GT Ferraris but didn’t get to drive in the race as co-driver Lee Lilley started the race and DNF with wheel bearing failure.
+At the Nurburgring, Gamble qualified the "Yank Tank" Corvette 3rd among the big GTs, several 250 GT Ferraris but did not get to drive in the race as co-driver Lee Lilley started the race and DNF with wheel bearing failure.
 Gurney/Moss won overall in the team's T61 Maserati, Gregory/Munaron 4th.

 Off to Le Mans 24 hours, Gregory/Daigh led with the famed Streamliner Birdcage Maserati, set a 3-liter lap record and top speed record of 170Mph, DNF engine failure, other two long tail Maseratis DNF with electrical faults.
 Gamble/Lilley drove their Corvette conservatively to finish 10th OA.

 All Camoradi Maseratis were prepared and maintained by the factory and in Europe race managed by Maserati.
 Camoradi's role was primarily financial.
 Gamble was the only full-time principal in Europe, living in Modena, Casner frequently back in Miami.

-Sad ending to Gamble's LeMans story was to find out years later they had been excluded due to insufficient miles covered under the index of performance rules.
+Sad ending to Gamble's Le Mans story was to find out years later they had been excluded due to insufficient miles covered under the index of performance rules.
 Even though at the race awards event, they were announced as 10th OA and awarded their participants medals.
 In 9th OA, just ahead of Gamble/Lilley was the 1959 OA winner Aston-Martin DBR1 and in 8th the Cunningham Corvette of Fitch/Grossman.

 Gamble was approved to drive the Behra-Porsche in the 1960 German GP where the car was used by the factory in practice.
-Porsche manager Von Hanstein changed his mind at the last minute and denied Gamble the car as it had a “works” engine installed.
+Porsche manager Von Hanstein changed his mind at the last minute and denied Gamble the car as it had a "works" engine installed.